-Easy Angel Crafts: Woven Paper
+Easy Angel Crafts: Woven Paper Angel

-Using craft paper (or grocery bags) and strips of paper, a simple basket weave technique produces this pretty Easy Angel Crafts Woven Paper Angel to hang from a window or to lay on a table.
+Using craft paper (or grocery bags) and strips of paper, a simple basket weave technique produces this pretty Easy Angel Crafts Woven Paper Angel to hang from a window or to place on a table.

-With our easy steps, the Easy Angel Crafts Woven Paper Angel blowing her celestial trumpet becomes a decoration for your home, an accent to a gift package or a gift by itself.
+With the easy steps, the Easy Angel Crafts Woven Paper Angel blowing her celestial trumpet becomes a decoration for your home, an accent to a gift package or a gift by itself.

 Let's look at the materials and the steps for how to make the simple woven paper angel: